istSOS/istsos2/documentation/wns.rst

 	a. username: is the name that will be used to recognise the user [mandatory]
 	b. email: a user email [mandatory]
-	c. twitter: twitter id, mandatory if you will recieve notification via twitter private message
+	c. twitter: twitter id, mandatory if you will recieve notification via twitter private message [optional]
-	d. tel: mobile phone number, mandatory if you will recieve notification via mobile phone (actually not supported)
+	d. tel: mobile phone number, mandatory if you will recieve notification via mobile phone (actually not supported) [optional]
-	e. fax, address, zip, city, state, country: additional info about the user
+	e. fax, address, zip, city, state, country: additional info about the user [optional]
+	f. name, surname: additional info about the user [mandatory]

 Example: